oayanda/oayanda/README.md

 - 🌱 I’m currently learning AWS, Docker, Terraform
-- 👯 I’m looking to collaborate on DevOPs and Cloud projects.
+- 👯 I’m looking to collaborate on DevOps and Cloud projects.